 The Twin Cities offers a wide variety of vegan pizza options.
 This is a list of where I’ve been and what I’ve had.
 The restaurants range from sit-down table service to quick-serve casual.
 The brand of vegan cheese varies among the restaurants.

-All 3 Parkway Pizza locations offer a separate vegan menu which features meats from The Herbivorous Butcher and Follow Your Heart cheese.
-My favorite is the Vegavore.
+All 4 Parkway Pizza locations feature meats from The Herbivorous Butcher and Follow Your Heart cheese.
+My favorite is the Vegavore, and the Artichoke Dip is divine.
 In addition to pizza options, they have appetizers, hoagies, and pasta.

 Galactic Pizza is a favorite because they have so many options: vegan, vegetarian, gluten-free.
 Vegan meats include Pepperoni from The Herbivorous Butcher, Vegan Sausage, Vegan Chicken, Fakin’ Bacon and Mock Duck, and they have Daiya.
 The Second Harvest Heartland has red sauce, vegan cheese, tomatoes, garlic and basil.
 What I love about this pizza is Galactic will donate $1 from each SHH pizza ordered to the hunger relief organization.
 They also have a Harmony Valley CSA pizza so when it’s in-season, you’ll get whatever they got in their box that week.
 And they carry Muddy Paws Cheesecake vegan cheesecake for dessert.
 Total bonus.
 And their delivery drivers wear superhero costumes, so there’s that.